elibarrow/BAE305-SP24-Lab3/README.md

 We also took measurements of the current running through the LED when the light was barely visible and when the LED was bright.
 The dim LED had a current of 0.68 mA and the bright LED had a current of 11.31 mA.

+Table 4.
+Controlling LED current using a transistor
 |Test Point | Voltage (Dim LED) |Voltage (Bright LED) | Voltage (Point 1) |Voltage (Point 2) |Voltage (Point 3)|
 |---|---|---|---|---|---|
 |T1|4.980 V|4.975 V|4.976 V|4.976 V|4.976 V |